2025-on Royal Enfield Bear 650 review | affordable scrambler version of the popular Interceptor 650

 5 out of 5 (5/5)

 Enfields are loved by long-standing riders with traditional values for their low running costs and simple ownership prospects.
-Warranty concerns aside, they’re easy to work on yourself if you like, or they are a shorter, less costly job if you leave it to a dealer to care for.
-Skinny tyres don’t cost much to replace, and decent service interval lengths, including 'screw and nut' tappets, valve clearance checks are also a low cost exercise.
+Warranty concerns aside, they’re easy to work on yourself if you like, or a shorter, less costly job if you leave it to a dealer to care for.
+It doesn’t put much stress on skinny tyres, and even premium-brand tyres won’t cost drastic amounts to fit when the originals wear out.

 2025-on Royal Enfield Bear 650 detailed engine casing